tap349/tap349.github.io/_posts/2018-05-07-facebook-bot.md

 ### Error validating access token: The user has not authorized application

-I got this error when I tried to send login button to user on behalf of Messenger application (chat bot which sends and receives messages using Facebook Page) using PAT => this access token appears to be invalid.
+I got this error when I tried to send login button to user on behalf of Messenger app (chat bot which sends and receives messages using Facebook Page) using PAT => this access token appears to be invalid.

 **solution**

 1. <https://developers.facebook.com/docs/facebook-login/access-tokens/debugging-and-error-handling#deauthorizedapp>

-the point is that I have de-authorized Messenger application (by removing business integration in Facebook account settings) making token generated for this page invalid.
+the point is that I have de-authorized Messenger app (by removing business integration in Facebook account settings) making token generated for this page invalid.

 ATD shows error for this PAT now: